 For Xiaomi Redmi K30

 Note: While I will try my best to keep this post updated with the download links of the boot images for every latest software version, but it would not be possible to do so always.
 If there’s a stock boot image of a newer software version is missing, you can either let me know or you can also do it yourself.
 Doing it yourself will be fun and you will also learn something.
-To do it, you can download the full ROM of the latest software version here for your Redmi K30 and simply extract the zip file to get the stock boot image (filename: boot.img).
+To do it, you can download the fastboot ROM of the latest software version for the Redmi K30 from here, and the Poco X2 from here.
+After downloading, extract the contents of the file to get the stock boot image (filename: boot.img).

 Step 2: Patch Stock Boot Image via Magisk Manager